maubanel/UE5-Hello-World/README.md

 ## Overview
 * This is an introductory walkthrough excersise in Unreal Engine 5.
 It shows the building blocks for creating a level with "Hello World" spelled out with a camera that rotates around your creation.
 This is mainly aimed at getting used to the editor and the user interface of UE5.

-* Tested on UE4 5.02
+* Tested on UE4 5.2.X
-* Required to install: P4, P4V, Git, Epic Installer, Unreal Engine 5.0.x, Photo Editing Software such as Photoshop
+* Required to install: P4, P4V, Epic Installer, Unreal Engine 5.2.X, Photo Editing Software such as Photoshop

 <!-- TOC -->
 ## Table of Contents